equinor/colt/README.md

 #### To
 The directory where you want your C# project to be located.

+This directory will be emptied and have new content added to it.
+Do not use a folder which already has content that you are not willing to delete.

 #### Package Name
 The name of the C# project generated.